jphenri/jphenri.com/index.md

 - **Web Development**: Created and maintained custom websites tailored to client needs.
 - **Technical Support**: Provided continuous technical support to ensure client satisfaction.

-This experience allowed me to refine my skills in Business, IT consulting, web development, and customer service.
+This experience allowed me to refine my skills in Business, IT Consulting, Web Development, and Customer Service.